ArtificialIntelligenceToolkit/conx/README.md

 pip install tensorflow
 ```

+Note: you may need to use pip3, or admin privileges (eg, sudo), or a user environment.

-To use Theano as the Keras backend rather than TensorFlow, edit (or create) `~/.keras/kerson.json` to:
+To use a Keras backend other than TensorFlow, edit (or create) `~/.keras/kerson.json`, like:

 ```json
 {